liucaroline05-lab/debate/README.md

 [X] Tabroom sync is still broken.
 [X] Messages still don't work.
 [X] The comments in the community tab should have like/dislike buttons similar to forums and also support replies to comments.
-[?]
-Save button in resources still does not work.
+[X] Save button in resources still does not work.
 [X] My Notes in resources only seems to save temporarily and disappears if coming back to the page after a while.
 [X] My complete tab in Async Debate: the action buttons are all touching the corner without proper padding.
 [X] In the channels card in the dashboard, it still does not display the channels that you are in.